 What is a cash ISA?

 A cash Individual Savings Account (ISA) is a tax-free savings account which allows you to save up to a set amount of money per financial year without paying any tax on it.
-The cash ISA limit currently stands at £15,240 per person and you need to be a UK resident or Crown employee aged 16 or over to open an account.
+The cash ISA limit for the 2017/18 tax year is £20,000 per person and you need to be a UK resident or Crown employee aged 16 or over to open an account.
 You can only have one cash ISA per tax year, but you can also have a different type of ISA, known as a stocks and shares ISA, simultaneously.

 Benefits of a cash ISA